yrdeboer/mini-kafka-docker/readme.md

 ### Introduction
 This is a mini-project to refresh my memory about Docker and Kafka.

+Used Docker images are available in the Docker Hub.

 Following the steps below a Kafka cluster is set up.
 A topic is added.